-When you are constantly told that a normal human desire is sinful, it is bound cause psychological damage.
+When you are constantly told that normal human desire is sinful, you are bound to suffer psychological damage.
 Being normal heterosexuals, we could only suppress our desires for so long, so we found creative ways to get around the rules and the ever-watchful eyes of those charged with keeping us from fornicating.

 I was on the college basketball team.
+(Don’t read too much into that.
+The team was the equivalent of an intramural club.)
 One day during practice I slapped at a basketball and severely dislocated a finger.
 I was rushed to the emergency room and the doctor was able to fix the dislocation.
 I’m left-handed and the dislocation had occurred on my left hand.

 Every male student was required to wear a tie to class.
-I found it very difficult to tie a tie with one hand, so one day I asked my fiancé to tie my tie for me.
-In doing so we broke the six-inch rule.
-Someone anonymously turned us in for breaking the six-inch rule and we had to appear before the disciplinary committee to answer the charges against us.
+I found it very difficult to tie a tie with one hand, so one day I asked my fiancée to tie my tie for me.
+In doing so, we broke the six-inch rule.
+Someone anonymously turned us in for breaking the six-inch rule.
+We had to appear before the disciplinary committee to answer the charges against us.

-We each receive 25 demerits for breaking the six-inch rule.
-We were warned that if we broke the six-inch rule again we would be expelled from school.
+We each received 50 demerits for breaking the six-inch rule.
+We were warned that if we broke the six-inch rule again, we would be expelled from school.
 Little did they know that we had been breaking it for quite some time.

 Most students tried to adhere to the rules for a while.
-Some, like my fiancé and me, kept the six-inch rule religiously until we went home for our first Christmas break.
-While home on Christmas break were allowed to act like normal young adults who were in love.
+Some, like my Polly and I, kept the six-inch rule religiously until we went home for our first Christmas break.
+While home on Christmas break, we were allowed to act like normal young adults who were in love.
 We held hands, kissed, necked, and pretty much acted like any other couple mutually infatuated with one another.

-Once the genie was out of the bottle it was impossible to put her back in.
-When we returned to Midwestern we realized we could not continue to keep the six-inch rule.
-So for the next 18 months we sought out couples to double date with that had the same view of the six-inch rule as we did.
+Once the genie was out of the bottle, it was impossible to put her back in.
+When we returned to Midwestern in January 1977, we realized we could not continue to keep the six-inch rule.
+So, for the next 18 months, we sought out couples to double date with that had the same view of the six-inch rule as we did.
 We had to be very careful.
-Choose the wrong couple to double date with and you could end up getting expelled from school.
+Choose the wrong couple to double date with and we could end up getting expelled from school.

 Rules such as the six-inch rule put the dormitory students in a position of having to lie and cheat just to be able to act like normal young adults.
 Many students ended up getting campused (not allowed to leave the campus or date) or were expelled because they broke the six-inch rule.

-Illicit sexual activity was quite common among dormitory students.
-There was always a lot of gossip about who was doing what, when and where.
-During the spring of my sophomore year many of us rented apartments in the Pontiac area.
+Fornication was quite common among dormitory students.
+There was always a lot of gossip about who was doing what, when, and where.
+During the spring of my sophomore year, many of us rented apartments in the Pontiac area.
 We were all planning to get married over the summer, and since apartments were hard to come by, we rented them as soon as we found them.

 Is it any wonder that many of us who were raised in this kind of sexually repressed environment require counseling?
-Being you are told over and over that certain basic human needs and desires are sinful leads to overwhelming guilt and despair (and remember masturbation, self-pleasuring, was also a sin).
+Being told over and over that certain basic human needs and desires are sinful leads to overwhelming guilt and despair (and remember masturbation was also a sin).